-Editor’s note: this TCL MOVEAUDIO S600 review was updated on January 4, 2021, to update the frequency response chart and add the JBL Tune 230NC TWS to the notable mentions section.
+Editor’s note: this TCL MOVEAUDIO S600 review was updated on June 4, 2022, to update formatting, and to add FAQ.

 - Android and iPhone users who want a hassle-free audio experience can appreciate the stable connection and OS compatibility here.

-- Commuters who need a bit of active noise cancelling (ANC) to make the trip better will like the S600.
+- Commuters who need a bit of active noise canceling (ANC) to make the trip better will like the S600.

 - Anyone looking for good audio quality and reliable touch controls can enjoy the seamless TCL experience.